Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

-The case $\dim(L_0) > 2$ is easier and details are left to the reader.
-For degree reasons any disk meeting $\lambda$ has a single (not repeated) label on the boundary, and each disk passing through the handle in the negative direction must have one node marked $\lambda$ to be rigid.
-The computation is then the same as in the case $\dim(L_0) = 2$, but without the repeated $\lambda$ inputs and taking $c(\lambda) = b_0(x) b_0(\ol{x})$. \end{proof}
+Now consider the case $\dim(L_0) > 2$.
+Let $u: C \to \XX$ be a rigid broken disk bounding $\phi_\eps$.
+Disk with levels mapping to $\C^n$ which have non-minimal angle, or with more than one strip-like-end, do not contribute by Proposition \ref{prop:noothers2}.
+For levels with a single strip-like end, each level passing through the handle in the positive resp. negative direction must have zero resp. one $\lambda$ label to be rigid, by the dimension formula in Lemma \ref{lem:dim}.
+The computation is then the same as in the case $\dim(L_0) = 2$, but without the repeated $\lambda$ inputs and defining $c(\lambda) = b_0(x) b_0(\ol{x})$. \end{proof}

+\begin{proof}[Proof of the potential part of Theorem \ref{thm:bij}] By Theorem \ref{thm:curve}, the coefficients of cells not on the neck in $m_0^{b_0}(1)$ and $m_0^{b_\eps}(1)$ agree.
+Furthermore, for $\beta$ in the surgery region